 Negative Impacts of Marijuana:

 Everything when used in excess has a bad effect, especially when it comes to euphoric drugs.
 These negative effects can include:

 - Short term memory loss

 - Respiratory disorders (cough, asthma, etc.)—especially if smoked with tobacco

 - Psychologically negative impacts

 Now you’ve got a rough idea of how weed works, let’s look at the more popular ways to consume it:

 Burning weed to release the THC and absorbing the smoke in the lungs is the most popular way to get high.
 Health gurus suggest that users should take light puffs, as these cause less stress on the lungs.
 Remember also that too much smoking can cause asthma.
 And we all know about the health risks of tobacco.

 Special pipes exist to make marijuana smoke cooler (we mean the temperature—but some pipes can look pretty cool too!).
-Although some experts say that this is not the safest way to ingest, many smokers favor a good pipe—look for pipes made from stainless steel, glass or aluminium, to ensure a cleaner hit.
-Try to avoid wooden or plastic made pipes and bongs and their potential extra carcinogens.
+Although some experts say that this is not the safest way to ingest, many smokers favor a good pipe—look for pipes made from stainless steel, glass or aluminum, to ensure a cleaner hit.
+Try to avoid wooden or plastic-made pipes and bongs and their potential extra carcinogens.